brakuta/Acacia_U-MambaVision_Mapping/README.md

 **U-MV (U-Shape-MambaVision)** — A lightweight U-shaped semantic segmentation framework (U-Net–style decoder + **MambaVision** backbone) for delineating *Acacia tortilis* crowns in ultra-high-resolution UAV imagery.
 Built on **MMSegmentation**.

 This repository provides the official implementation for the paper:
-**"Regional-Scale *Acacia tortilis* Crown Mapping from UAV Remote Sensing Using Semi-Automated Annotation and a Lightweight Hybrid Segmentation Framework"** by Barakat *et al.*, 2025.
+**"Regional-Scale *Acacia tortilis* Crown Mapping from UAV Remote Sensing Using Semi-Automated Annotation and a Lightweight Hybrid Segmentation Framework"** by M.B.A Gibril et al., 2026.

 ## 🌟 Highlights
 - **Architecture:** Integrates **MambaVision** backbones (from Hugging Face: `nvidia/MambaVision-*-1K`) with a U-Net–style decoder over four feature pyramid levels.